spray/spray/docs/documentation/spray-routing/advanced-topics/understanding-dsl-structure.rst

    underneath an extraction is being "executed" right after its creation.

 Since the route structure inside of an extraction is fully dynamic it might look completely different depending on the value that has been extracted.
-In order to keep you route structure readable (and thus maintainable) you probably shouldn't go too crazy with regard to dynamically creating complex route structures depending on specific extraction values though.
+In order to keep your route structure readable (and thus maintainable) you probably shouldn't go too crazy with regard to dynamically creating complex route structures depending on specific extraction values though.
 However, understanding why it'd be possible is helpful in getting the most out of the *spray-routing* DSL.